 - Watson, A. D. (2016).
 Quelling anxiety as intimate work: Maternal responsibility to eliminate bad feelings emerging from precarity, Studies in Social Justice, 10(2).
 Brock University: Social Justice Research Institute.

-- 2016–2019 Co-Investigator for Social Sciences and Humanities Research Council (SSHRC) Insight Grant
+- 2021-23 Principal Investigator, Social Sciences and Humanities Research Council (SSHRC) Insight Development Grant, "Politics of Birthstrike"